2014 Lodge Events

 Spring Camporee - Crime Scene Investigation

+We will need adults to provide logistic support for the youth staff and help make this a memorable event.
 The early pre-registration deadline is Saturday, April 26 with a cost of $10.00/person.
 After that date, the cost of registration will be $15.00/person.
 Webelos Scouts are welcome to participate with a sponsoring Boy Scout Troop and stay overnight as the guest of the Scout Troop.
 Leader's Guide were sent out to Scoutmasters.
 If you have questions, contact Dave Gamble.

 - Outrageously Bodacious Hillbilly Hoedown